zencart/documentation/content/user/upgrading/php_warnings.md

 weight: 10
 ---

 As you upgrade PHP from an older version, these are log messages you will commonly see.
+An explanation of why this can happen is provided in [understanding errors after upgrading PHP versions](user/troubleshooting/php_debug_logs).

-They are very easy to fix.
+Fortunately, these problems are very easy to fix.

 Please take these as examples, not exact matches for every log you might come across.